 - 1.1.
-The RO places an obligation on licensed electricity suppliers in the UK to source a proportion of their supply to customers from eligible renewable sources.
-The obligation is set annually by BEIS and the obligation period runs from 1 April to 31 March. - 1.2.
+The RO places an obligation on licensed electricity suppliers in the UK to provide a specified number of ROCs per MWh of electricity supplied.
+The obligation is set annually by the Secretary of State for Business, Energy and Industrial Strategy, Scottish Ministers and the Department for the Economy (DfE), and the obligation period runs from 1 April to 31 March. - 1.2.
 Suppliers can meet their annual obligation by presenting ROCs, making a payment into a buy-out fund or a combination of the two.
 Where no electricity has been supplied during an obligation period, a zero sales declaration must be made instead.
 We set the buy-out price per ROC, adjusted with the Retail Prices Index annually. - 1.3.
 Our scheme administration costs are recovered from the buy-out fund.
 The remaining buy-out fund together with any interest accrued is then redistributed to suppliers in proportion to the number of ROCs each supplier has presented to Ofgem.